Mike-Molt/Secure-and-Private-Agentic-AI/README.md

 Once setup, other users can share your network - add users in Open WebUI and Tailscale.
 Use the LLM network and SPAA console across your enterprise - scales easily.
 Your LLM costs are managed in your Hugging Face account.
+Minimise LLM costs by using different LLMs for different complexity tasks, and token management (counters and triggers).
 The code is simple, 100% transparent, and is easy to adapt to your personal or professional needs.

 ## Setup